-On the 30th May 2017, Mitch released a video of his story, in the hope that someone out there would feel understood and feel less alone by his unexpected yet painfully relatable journey.
-Within 1 week the video reached over 1 million people and started a global Movement called Heart On My Sleeve where people all around the world began drawing and tattooing hearts on their arm and sharing their story.
+On the 30th May 2017, his life changed overnight when he released a video of his story, in the hope that someone out there would feel understood and feel less alone by his unexpected yet painfully relatable journey.
+Within 1 week the video reached over 1 million people and started a global Movement where people all around the world began drawing and tattooing hearts on their arm and sharing their story.

 He was appointed the first ever ambassador for the Australia & New Zealand Mental Health association, and has been named a Westfield Local Hero in their annual awards.
-He has interviewed the likes of Miss Universe Australia, Osher Günsberg & Ruby Wax.
+He holds several board and advisory positions – including SuperFriend and the Corporate Mental Health Alliance of Australia.
+He has been an expert advisor to the United Nations on the topic of youth mental health.
 He has featured across Sky News, Channel 10’s The Project, and recognised by GQ Magazine as a Man of Influence.

 Mitch is a serial well-being entrepreneur.
 He is the founder of Heart On My Sleeve – a leading global mental health movement and services provider.
 He is the author of “Real Conversations” – a mental health training curriculum that’s been distributed to hundreds of thousands of people across the world.
 He is the creator of “Real Mates” – an innovative peer support program with hundreds of accredited mental health representatives in workplaces across Australia.
 He is also the founder of Calm Water – a relaxation drink company that relieves stress and anxiety.

 Mitch has a Masters of Psychology degree from Columbia University in New York and a Bachelors degree in Commerce from the University of Sydney.
 He has done specialised study under leading global psychology teachers including Harvard’s Dr Dan Brown and UCLA’s Dr Dan Siegel.
 He is accredited in Mental Health First Aid (MHFA) and is a trained Lifeline Crisis Support phone operator.